Mixed motives and quotient stacks: Abelian varieties: Introduction

-The guiding principle behind this construction is that $\mathsf{DM}^\otimes$ equipped with a realization functor should forms a ``tannakian $\infty$-category'', and the coarse moduli space of the Tannaka dual of $\mathsf{DM}^\otimes$ should be the Tannaka dual of the heart of a motivic $t$-structure; especially we focus on automorphism groups of fiber functors.
-If $\mathsf{DM}_{sub}^\otimes$ is the stable $\infty$-category of mixed Tate motives, then $MG(\DM^\otimes_{sub},\mathsf{R})$ coincides with the conventional motivic Galois group arising from the abelian category of mixed Tate motives \cite{Bar}.
+The guiding principle behind this construction is that $\mathsf{DM}^\otimes$ equipped with a realization functor should form a ``tannakian $\infty$-category'', and the coarse moduli space of the Tannaka dual of $\mathsf{DM}^\otimes$ should be the Tannaka dual of the heart of a motivic $t$-structure; especially we focus on automorphism groups of fiber functors.
 The following table shows the principle of correspondences:

-Let $MG$ be the motivic Galois group for $\DM^\otimes$ with respect to a realization functor.
-It has been conjectured that the structure of motivic Galois group for mixed motives is given by
+We have one more important category to introduce, and that is the category $NM$ of Grothendieck's numerical motives (cf. \cite{A}, Section 3).
+The category $NM$ was introduced by Grothendieck with the aim of proving Weil conjectures.
+By a theorem of Jannsen, it is a semi-simple abelian category.
+According to the perspective of mixed motives due to Beilinson and Deligne, it has been conjectured that there is a deep relation between $NM$ and $\mathsf{DM}$ (cf. \cite{Be}, \cite{Aquo}, \cite{Nek}): The abelian (and tannakian) subcategory of the conjectural tannakian category $\mathcal{MM}$ spanned by semi-simple objects should be equivalent to $NM$, and moreover there is a (weight) filtration of every object in $\mathcal{MM}$ whose graded quotients are semi-simple objects.
+(We remark that $NM$ is conjecturally tannakian.)
+We now turn our attention to motivic Galois groups.
+In the light of the above conjectural relation, it is conjectured that the structure of motivic Galois group for mixed motives is given by

-such that $MG_{pure}$ is a pro-reductive group scheme which is a Tannaka dual of the (conjecturally tannakian) category of Grothendieck's numerical motives, and $UG$ is a pro-unipotent group scheme which is described in terms of motivic complexes; see \cite[1.3.3]{Aquo}, \cite[5.3.1]{LHB}.
-When $\mathsf{DM}_{sub}^\otimes=\DM_X^\otimes$ and $\mathsf{R}_{\textup{\'et}}$ is the $l$-adic \'etale realization functor, we write $MG_{\textup{\'et}}(X)$ for $MG(\DM^\otimes_X,\mathsf{R}_{\textup{\'et}})$.
-The following results prove this in the case of mixed abelian motives (cf. Theorem~\ref{unconditional}, Corollary~\ref{unconditional2}):
+such that $MG_{pure}$ is a pro-reductive group scheme which is a Tannaka dual of the (conjecturally tannakian) category of Grothendieck's numerical motives, and $UG$ is a pro-unipotent group scheme which encodes the data of extensions in $\mathcal{MM}$ and should be described in terms of motivic complexes; see \cite[1.3.3]{Aquo}, \cite[5.3.1]{LHB}.
+This decomposition is known (only) for the case of mixed Tate motives: If $MTG$ denotes the motivic Galois group for mixed Tate motives, there is a decomposition $MTG \simeq UG_{Tate}\rtimes \mathbb{G}_m$, such that $\mathbb{G}_m$ is one dimensional algebraic torus that is the Tannaka dual of numerical Tate motives, and $UG_{Tate}$ is a pro-unipotent group.